 - The bad news is that not all decentering is going to be this obvious.
 If your copy is only moderately decentered, it may be hard to tell.
 You could come away with the impression that the 14-30mm f/4 lens is “just good” when the right copy is actually capable of excellent sharpness.

 Of course, sample variation is always going to occur.
 You can’t expect to get above-average copies of each lens you buy!
-But with the 14-30mm f/4 in particular, the sample variation appears greater than it should be.
-(Granted, we only tested two samples in our lab so far.)
+But with the 14-30mm f/4 in particular, the sample variation appears a bit greater than normal.

 Perhaps now is a good time to revisit our article on decentered lenses, including how to figure out if you’re working with a good or bad sample of whatever lens you have.